 Genworth names Thomas McInerney CEO

-Dec 11 (Reuters) - Genworth Financial Inc named Thomas McInerney chief executive as the insurer looks to move past the billions of dollars in losses from its mortgage insurance business.
+(Reuters) - Genworth Financial Inc (GNW.N) named Thomas McInerney chief executive as the insurer looks to move past the billions of dollars in losses from its mortgage insurance business.

 "This is a positive, but they still have problems.
 McInerney has experience, but it's still wait and see," said a Genworth shareholder, who declined to be named.

-Bond rating firm Moody's had said a downgrade is likely unless the company can insulate itself from continuing losses from the mortgage insurance unit.
+Bond rating firm Moody's had in September said it would likely downgrade Genworth unless the company can insulate itself from continuing losses from its mortgage insurance unit.